nevendyulgerov/documents/widgets.md

 multiselectWidget(domWidget);
 ```

-`Note:` Currently, you need to pass the DOM node for the widget you with to manually initialize.
+`Note:` Currently, you need to pass the DOM node for the widget you wish to manually initialize.
 Optionally, you can pass a props object in case you wish to customize the widget upon initialization.

 ## How to extend widgets

-The globally accessible widgets module has all the core functionality, required to properly manage widgets.
-Update there, if any required, should not be significant.

 In order to add a new widget, you need to add a new path under appDir/widgets, named after the new widget.
 This path should contain the widget's javascript file and an optional scss file for the widget's styles.